Additional Financial Resources

-The Texas Coastal Prairie Initiative (TCPI) is one of several programs that provide financial assistance to private landowners geared towards the conservation of Texas farms, ranches, and natural areas.
+The Texas Grasslands and Savannas Initiative (TGSI) and the Texas Coastal Prairie Initiative (TCPI) are two programs that provide financial assistance to private landowners geared towards the conservation of Texas farms, ranches, and natural areas.

-There are a variety of other programs that support conservation easements or habitat management practices that may overlap with some or all of the 13-county geographic area included within the TCPI.
+There are a variety of other programs that support conservation easements or habitat management practices that may overlap with some or all of the 16-county geographic area included within TGSI, or the 13-county geographic area included within TCPI.

 CONSERVATION EASEMENTS